neiljethani/neiljethani.github.io/_projects/1_project.markdown

 <div class="caption">
 </div>

 In the above example, we see that JAMs can learn to encode predictions.
-Here the selector model can select a pixel on the left to indicate dog, and select a pixel on the right to indicate cat.
-Because, the predictor is trained jointly it can learn these encodings.
+Here the selector model can select a pixel on the left to indicate dog and select a pixel on the right to indicate cat.
+Because the predictor is trained jointly, it can learn these encodings.
 Now, remember that the objective penalizes us for each pixel/feature selection.
-This encoding solution allows for accurate predictions with just a single pixel selection, helping maximize the objective.
+This encoding solution allows for accurate predictions with just a single pixel selection, helping to maximize the objective.

-As physicians, being presented with such nonsense will cause us to loose trust in the model.
+As physicians, being presented with such nonsense will cause us to lose trust in the model.
-We need a way to validate the fidelity of the explainations.
+We need a way to validate the fidelity of the explanations.

-## Can We Evaluate the Explainations?
+## Can We Evaluate the Explanations?
 (EVAL-X)

 Well, first we have to choose an evaluator model with which to evaluate the subset of important features identified by the interpretability method
-* Existing Prediction Model: <span style="color:red"> May not work well with the artificats introduced by the masking process (i.e. occulsion to 0.).
-Restated, explaianations, provided as masked inputs, come from a different distribution than that on which the original model is trained. text</span>
+* Existing Prediction Model: <span style="color:red"> May not work well with the artifacts introduced by the masking process (i.e. occulsion to 0.).
+Restated, explanations, provided as masked inputs, come from a different distribution than that on which the original model is trained. </span>
 * Train a New Model: <span style="color:red"> Need to be careful.</span>

 Are you getting de-ja-vu?

-Most popularly, RemOve And Retrain (ROAR) was introduced to evaluate selections.
+Popularly, RemOve And Retrain (ROAR) was introduced to evaluate selections.
-ROAR retrains a model to make predictions from the explainations, provided as masked inputs.
+ROAR retrains a model to make predictions from the explanations, provided as masked inputs.
-However, JAMs can encode the prediction directly in th explaination.
+However, JAMs can encode the prediction directly in the explanation.
-ROAR would simply train a model to learn these encodings, incorrectly validating the explainations.
+ROAR would simply train a model to learn these encodings, incorrectly validating the explanations.
 Are you getting de-ja-vu, again?

 Instead, we recently introduced EVAL-X.